Highbury Street Fund

 The main goal of the HSF is therefore to support leadership development across this variety of expressions of church.

-General Distributions, ranging from $200 to $3500, may be applied for at any time.
+General Distributions, ranging from $200 to $3,500, may be applied for at any time.
 Sums of less than $500 may be approved within six weeks of application.
-Amounts from $500 - $3500 will be dealt with by an application process that is assessed by committee.
-These are dealt with on a six-monthly basis, with funding rounds in May and October.
+Amounts from $500 to $3,500 will be dealt with by an application process that is assess by the Uniting College Grants Committee.
+There are dealt with on a six-monthly basis, with funding rounds in April and September.
 Applicants that are unable to be funded in any given round will be given the opportunity to be considered in future rounds.

-Money is generally distributed twice each year from the interest gained from the capital fund.
+Money is distributed twice each year from interest gained from the capital fund.
 (Some funds may be distributed at other times).
-The money is managed in the Common Fund of the Synod of the Uniting Church in South Australia.
-Funds are allocated by the Highbury Street Fund (HSF) Committee.
+The money is managed by the Common Fund of the Synod of the Uniti8ng Church in South Australia.
+Funds are allocated by the Uniting College Grants Committee.

 Applications

-Applications must be made on the Application Form available on the website.
+Applications must be made using the Application Form below.

 How are Highbury Street Fund applications assessed?

-• Will the mission of God be furthered?
+- Will the miswsion of God be furthered?

-• Will mission and ministry in culturally and linguistically diverse settings be furthered?
+- Will mission and ministry in culturally and linguistically diverse setting be furthered?

 More Information